 Can we write our own vows?

-You do have to say the legal vows during your marriage, but you can add your own words if you want to.
+You do have to say the legal vows (the declaration and contracting words) during your marriage ceremony, but you can add your own words if you want to.
+You don’t have to repeat any vows aloud for a civil partnership, but have the option to speak the legal wording and your own vows.
 Let us have a copy of your personalised vows in advance so we can build them into the ceremony.

 Can we have a religious ceremony?